 18.7.1.1 Introduction

-This test is not intended for classification but is included in this Manual for evaluating the suitability for transport in tanks.
+This test is not intended for classification but is included in this Manual for evaluating the suitability for containment in tanks as an oxidizing substance..

 The vented pipe test is used to assess the effect of exposure of a candidate for "ammonium nitrate emulsion or suspension or gel, intermediate for blasting explosives" to a large fire under confined, vented conditions.